-PCC has designated Disability Services (DS) to be the office to hold documentation and handle information about a student’s disability.
-DS staff and disability services counselors cannot share information about a student’s disability with PCC staff unless the student has granted permission to share this information or there is a demonstrated institutional need to know.
-With the student’s permission, designated faculty and staff will be advised only of the information they need to know to accommodate the student or to protect the safety and health of the student or others.
+PCC has designated Disability Services to be the office that holds documentation and handles information about a student’s disability.
+Disability Services staff and counselors cannot share information about a student’s disability with other PCC staff unless the student has granted permission to share this information, or there is a demonstrated institutional need to know.
+With the student’s permission, designated faculty and staff will be advised only if they need the information to accommodate the student, or to protect the safety and health of the student or others.
 Consider any communication regarding a student’s disability or special needs to be confidential.

 “…intimidation or abusive behavior toward a student based on disability that creates a hostile environment by interfering with or denying a student’s participation in or receipt of benefits, services, or opportunities in the institution’s program.
 Harassing conduct may take many forms, including verbal acts and name-calling, as well as non-verbal behavior, such as graphic and written statements, or conduct that is physically threatening, harmful, or humiliating.”

 PCC takes this issue extremely seriously, and will not tolerate any behavior of this type.
-Please see the PCC handout on harassment and discrimination.
+Please see the PCC nondiscrimination and non-harassment policy.

 Disability Services works with students and faculty to understand the barriers faced by students that could impede equal access to the educational environment.
 These accommodations are communicated to PCC instructors via formal notification.

-If your student does not present you with a letter and requests accommodations, explain that you must have one before any modifications can be made.
-Refer your student to disability services on your campus.
+If your student does not present you with a letter but requests accommodations, you may explain that you must have one before any modifications can be made and refer your student to disability services.

 See our handout with tips, and remember the following when you interact with your student: